msdrigg/site/blog/2025-12-01-cosmic-de-wayland-monitor-solution/index.md

 }
 ```

-Now some of the no-fun among you might say "well why would you switch from a publicly released cli tool to an internal library with no stability gaurantees?" and to those people I would respond: "because I wanted to".
+Now it may be a worse practical choice to switch from a public cli tool to an internal library with no stability guarantees.
+But it was great fun to implement.

 **Better Async Management**